+(3) fighter's opponent;

-- (i) Weight scales of standard make must be: - (1) furnished by the promoter; and - (2) approved by the commission representative or the commission appointed weigh-in witness. - (j) If more than one (1) weight scale is furnished by the promoter, each fighter must be weighed on the same weight scale as his or her opponent. - (k) The promoter must furnish the weight scale used at the official weigh-in in the dressing room area at the venue where the event is conducted. - (I) At his or her discretion, and at any time before or during an event, the chief commission representative may order any fighter to be weighed an additional time: - (1) if the chief commission representative believes the weight listed from the official weigh-in may be incorrect; or - (2) to ensure the maximum allowable weight differentials in this document are not being exceeded.
+(i) Weight scales of standard make must be:

+(1) furnished by the promoter; and

+(2) approved by the commission representative or the commission appointed weigh-in witness.

+(j) If more than one (1) weight scale is furnished by the promoter, each fighter must be weighed on the same weight scale as his or her opponent.

+(k) The promoter must furnish the weight scale used at the official weigh-in in the dressing room area at the venue where the event is conducted.

+(I) At his or her discretion, and at any time before or during an event, the chief commission representative may order any fighter to be weighed an additional time:

+(1) if the chief commission representative believes the weight listed from the official weigh-in may be incorrect; or

+(2) to ensure the maximum allowable weight differentials in this document are not being exceeded.

-- (1) professional boxing; and - (2) professional unarmed combat. - (b) When participating in a bout, a fighter: - (1) may wear a mustache or beard, with the approval of a commission representative; - (2) must not have braided facial hair; - (3) must have hair trimmed or tied back in such a manner as not to interfere with the vision of either fighter and not covering any part of his or her face; - (4) must not wear jewelry or piercing accessories; and - (5) must not wear any facial cosmetics. - (c) Professional unarmed competitors must have properly trimmed fingernails and toenails.
+(b) When participating in a bout, a fighter:

+(1) may wear a mustache or beard, with the approval of a commission representative;

+(2) must not have braided facial hair;

+(3) must have hair trimmed or tied back in such a manner as not to interfere with the vision of either fighter and not covering any part of his or her face;
-- (1) professional boxing; and

-- (2) professional unarmed combat.
+(4) must not wear jewelry or piercing accessories; and

+(5) must not wear any facial cosmetics.

+(c) Professional mixed martial artists must have properly trimmed fingernails and toenails.

-- (b) When participating at an event, a fighter must be examined by the event physician not more than two (2) hours prior to the scheduled start time of event.
+(b) When participating at an event, a fighter must be examined by the event physician not more than two (2) hours prior to the scheduled start time of event.

-- (c) If the event physician so finds, he or she must certify, in writing, over his or her signature, that the fighter is physically fit to participate in the event.
+(c) If the event physician so finds, he or she must certify, in writing, over his or her signature, that the fighter is physically fit to participate in the event.
 The event physician's certification of physical fitness to participate must be delivered to the chief commission representative before a fighter may participate.

-- (d) A fighter who fails to obtain the event physician's certification of physical fitness to participate may not be permitted to participate in the event.
+(d) A fighter who fails to obtain the event physician's certification of physical fitness to participate may not be permitted to participate in the event.

+(e) Once a fighter has been examined by the event physician before the event, he or she may not leave the locker room area without the permission of the commission.

-- (e) If the event physician has any doubt regarding a fighter's sex, the event physician must:
+(f) If the event physician has any doubt regarding a fighter's sex, the event physician must:

-- (1) cancel that fighter's bout;
+(1) cancel that fighter's bout;

-- (2) recommend the placement of the fighter on indefinite nonmedical suspension pursuant to SECTION 57 of this document; and
+(2) recommend the placement of the fighter on indefinite nonmedical suspension pursuant to SECTION 57 of this document; and

-- (3) order the results of a physician observed buccal smear to be delivered to the commission.
+(3) order the results of a physician observed buccal smear to be delivered to the commission.

-- SECTION 47. (a) This SECTION applies to:

-- (1) professional boxing; and

-- (2) professional unarmed combat.

-- (b) At an event, only water and electrolyte-replacement drinks will be permitted in the dressing room and at the fighting area for purposes of hydrating a fighter.
+(b) At an event, only water and electrolyte-replacement drinks will be permitted in the dressing room and at the fighting area for purposes of hydrating a fighter.

-- (c) All water or electrolyte-replacement drinks must be approved by a commission representative and brought to the fighting area in unopened and sealed plastic containers.
+(c) All water or electrolyte-replacement drinks must be approved by a commission representative and brought to the fighting area in unopened and sealed plastic containers.

-- (d) A commission representative may remove any disallowed drink from the dressing room or fighting area.
+(d) A commission representative may remove any disallowed drink from the dressing room or fighting area.

-- SECTION 48. (a) This SECTION applies to:

-- (1) professional boxing; and

-- (2) professional unarmed combat.

-- (b) When participating in a bout, a fighter must wear an individually fitted mouthpiece.
+(b) When participating in a bout, a fighter must wear an individually fitted mouthpiece.

-- (c) The mouthpiece is subject to examination and approval by the:
+(c) The mouthpiece is subject to examination and approval by the:

-- (1) event physician; or
+(1) event physician; or

-- (2) referee.
+(2) referee.

-- (d) A round may not begin unless the fighter's mouthpiece is in place.
+(d) A round may not begin unless the fighter's mouthpiece is in place.

-- SECTION 49. (a) This SECTION applies to:

-- (1) professional boxing; and

-- (2) professional unarmed combat.

-- (b) An individual who is licensed as a:
+(b) An individual who is licensed as a:

-- (1) promoter; or
+(1) promoter; or

-- (2) matchmaker;
+(2) matchmaker;

-may not be the manager of a fighter at an event in which that manager is also the promoter or matchmaker of record.
+may not be the manager of a fighter for a bout in which that manager is also the promoter or matchmaker of record.